jackiehjm/stx-docs/doc/source/deploy_install_guides/release/virtual/dedicated_storage_environ.rst

 ============================

-This section describes how to prepare the physical host and virtual environment for a **StarlingX R7.0 virtual Standard with Dedicated Storage** deployment configuration.
+This section describes how to prepare the physical host and virtual environment for a StarlingX |this-ver| virtual Standard with Dedicated Storage deployment configuration.

 .. contents::